-We are excited to present the 12th edition of our (fully virtual) colloquium series!
+We are excited to present the 13th edition of our (fully virtual) colloquium series!
 Here, we will celebrate the research and leadership by Indian women Astronomers and Cosmologists across the globe.
+[UPDATE: LATEST COLLOQUIUM IS CANCELLED.]

 Please use this zoom link to attend the talk.